 Spring greens are sometimes confused with other seasonal leafy greens, but they’re a vegetable in their own right.

 Part of the brassica family, spring greens have prodigious health benefits.
-They’re packed with immune system-boosting vitamin C; vitamin K, which builds bone strength; and have anti-inflammatory properties too.
+They’re packed with anti-inflammatory properties, immune system-boosting vitamin C, and vitamin K, which builds bone strength.

 Though they look somewhat like cos lettuce, spring greens are a type of cabbage.
 However, they’re far more fragile than round cabbages, and once they’re chopped and cooked, they break down into silky-soft tendrils.
 Sweeter, lighter, and fresher than normal cabbage, they’re perfect for spring cooking.

-Spring greens are perfect for stir-frying, and when you pair them with spring onions, which gives the dish a lovely tangy taste, you get a perfect and quick seasonal dinner!
-Cooking spring greens with garlic brings out the flavour, and drizzling over olive oil and lemon is the perfect accompaniment.
+Spring greens are perfect for stir-frying.
+When you pair them with spring onions, which give the dish a lovely tangy taste, you get a quick seasonal dinner.
+Cooking spring greens with garlic brings out the flavour, and drizzling with olive oil and lemon is the perfect accompaniment.

 Stir-fried spring greens are very adaptable and can be enjoyed in so many ways.
 For example, you can serve them as a side dish with roast chicken or stir through pasta.
-You could also enjoy them alongside some grilled salmon or sausages and mash; or use as part of a bigger stir-fry, with noodles or rice and a choice of protein, like tofu or chicken.
+You could also enjoy them alongside grilled salmon or sausages and mash, or use them as part of a bigger stir-fry, with noodles or rice and a choice of protein, like tofu or chicken.

 To make stir-fried spring greens with spring onions, try this recipe from The Veg Space.